kumarnikhilsaw08/Weather-app/README.md

-It's a  Simple Weather Application made by using HTML, CSS &amp; JavaScript.
+# 🌦 Weather App

-A simple and user-friendly weather application that provides real-time weather information for any city in the world.
+>A simple and user-friendly weather application using HTML, CSS &amp; JavaScript that provides real-time weather information for any city in the world.

-Features
+## 🚀 Features
-* Search weather by city name
+### 1.🌍 Search weather by city name
-* Get current location weather (GPS support)
+### 2.🌡 Displays temperature, humidity, wind speed, and weather condition

-  Tech Stack
+### 3.☀ Dynamic icons & background based on weather condition

-Frontend: HTML, CSS, JavaScript / React (depending on your implementation)
+## 🛠 Tech Stack

-API: OpenWeatherMap API (or any other weather API used)
+### *Frontend*: HTML, CSS, JavaScript

-Hosting: Vercel / Netlify / Local server
+### *API*: OpenWeatherMap API (or any other weather API used)